vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ```

 ::: warning Note
 Unlike the [built-in search](#built-in-search) engine which works out of the box, [Algolia DocSearch](https://community.algolia.com/docsearch/) requires you to submit your site to them for indexing before it starts working.
 :::

-For more options, refer to [Algolia DocSearch's documentation](https://github.com/algolia/docsearch#docsearch-options).
+For more options, check out [Algolia DocSearch’s documentation](https://github.com/algolia/docsearch#docsearch-options).

 ## Last Updated

-The `themeConfig.lastUpdated` option allows you to get the UNIX timestamp(ms) of each file's last `git` commit, and it will also display at the bottom of each page in an appropriate format:
+The `themeConfig.lastUpdated` option allows you to get the UNIX timestamp(ms) of each file’s last `git` commit, and it will also display at the bottom of each page in an appropriate format:

 ``` js
 module.exports = {